xguse/movingthelamppost/2013/05/12/elements_of_transgenic_disease_vector_control_part2.rst

 .. topic:: Crash Course in Gene Expression:

 	The following is a **very** brief introduction to how the expression of genes are usually controlled.
-	Pay specific attention to the parts that mention :term:`transcription factors` and enhancer regions.
+	Pay specific attention to the parts that mention :term:`transcription factors <transcription factor>` and enhancer regions.

 	.. youtube:: SMtWvDbfHLo
 		:width: 100%